Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

 All of these contributions have odd parity.
-They induce a nonlinear current~\eqref{eq:current} when combined with the anomalous velocity and for the topological deformation (the second term in $\delta f_\omega$) also in combination with the band velocity.
+They induce a nonlinear current in Eq.~\eqref{eq:current} when combined with the anomalous velocity, and for the topological deformation (the second term in $\delta f^\omega$) also in combination with the band velocity.
 In principle, the leading deformation $\delta f$, which is linear in the position and momentum derivatives, acts as a source for a second-order correction $\delta f_2$ that is obtained from an iterative solution of the kinetic equation.
-We do not state this term since it has even parity, and accordingly, its contribution to the nonlinear current vanishes as discussed after Eq.~\eqref{eq:current}.
+We do not state this term since it has even parity, and accordingly, its contribution to the nonlinear current vanishes, as discussed after Eq.~\eqref{eq:current}.
+Note that the currents considered are nonlinear in the electric field $\mathbfcal{E}$ but linear in $\mathbfcal{E}^T$.
+Nonlinear temperature effects, such as nonlinear Nernst currents~\cite{zeng19}, are thus subleading in this counting.
+Note also that the third-order correction $\delta f_3$ has again odd parity and will give rise to a finite current.
+Since this contribution is of nontopological origin~\cite{suppl}, it will not involve an anomalously enhanced lifetime $\tau_{\rm AN}$.
+Moreover, this nontopological current is subleading in the hydrodynamic regime, where $\tau_{\rm FL}$ is the shortest time scale, because it is proportional to $\tau^3_{\rm FL}$ and thus can be neglected in comparison with currents linearly proportional to the electron lifetime.